Consolidated Accounts, Done Right for UK Groups

 Filing with Companies House and HMRC

-We file the group accounts at Companies House and prepare the parent and subsidiary corporation tax computations and CT600s for HMRC, including iXBRL tagging.
-Where subsidiaries qualify, we can claim the audit exemption available to members of a small group and prepare the parent guarantee paperwork that supports a subsidiary's exemption from filing its own accounts.
+We file the statutory group accounts at Companies House to your filing deadline and prepare the parent and subsidiary corporation tax computations and CT600s for HMRC, including iXBRL tagging, so the group presents a true and fair view to both.
+Where subsidiaries qualify, we claim the audit exemption available to members of a small group and prepare the parent guarantee paperwork that supports a subsidiary's exemption from filing its own accounts.

 • 06